 Before And After: Dramatic Satellite Photos Show Texas Towns Underwater

 It can be hard to grasp the full impact of what Harvey unleashed on the Gulf Coast of Texas.
 After all, the story has been told mostly at ground level: Texans wading across interstate highways, scores of people trapped in their homes, others piloting small boats to rescue them.
-We've learned of tragic attempts to check on loved ones, and tales of people opening their homes and businesses to welcome those in need.
+We've learned of tragic attempts to check on loved ones and tales of people opening their homes and businesses to welcome those in need.

 The long, hard work of recovery is just beginning, and there is just so much water.